How To Tell If My Phone Is Hacked?

 Cybercriminals may set up open, unencrypted WI-FI hotspots at locations where people usually use such public WI-FI such as cafés and delis.
 Upon connecting to such a hotspot, you may be directed to phishing websites to steal your log-in data.

-You may a phishing message through email, text or even social media.
+You may a phishing message through email, text, or even social media.
 It could contain malicious links or files intended to download malware on your system.
+Learn more about phishing scams here.

 3- Corrupt USBs